 This sense that all forward progress was completely halted lasted for a long time.
 Eventually the river was forced to recognize its limitations and that there was no escape from this persistent state of apparent failed progress.
 Though once it flowed freely, now the river could do nothing at all.
 The lack of forward progress became the norm, and after a long time, the river no longer looked like a river at all – its former appearance was completely lost.

 So, forced for a time to accept new boundaries and be completely changed in its nature, the river acquired a whole new potential.
-Later, after that and farther downstream, the river, once forced to learn stillness, returned to its former state, having come to know of great potential in its being.
+By doing nothing, everything was possible.
+Later, after that and farther downstream, the river, once forced to learn stillness, returned to its former state, having come to know of great energy in its being.